twanvl/regioncam/README.md

  * Split faces by adding interior edges between vertices with the same argmax.
  * We again do this one dimension at a time, keeping track of the maximum for all pooled dimensions so far.
  * This can result in adding unecessary vertices and edges.
 These are then cleaned up afterwards by merging faces with the same argmax.

+When rendering images, the color of each face is based on a hash of the activation pattern.
+This means that the colors remain stable during training.